itzg/docker-minecraft-docs/docs/java/configuration/index.md

 The default password is "minecraft" but **change the password before deploying into production** by setting `RCON_PASSWORD`.

+!!! danger

     **DO NOT MAP THE RCON PORT EXTERNALLY** unless you aware of all the consequences and have set a **secure password** with `RCON_PASSWORD`.

 !!! info

     Mapping ports (`-p` command line or `ports` in compose) outside the container and docker networking needs to be a purposeful choice.
 Most production Docker deployments do not need any of the Minecraft ports mapped externally from the server itself.

 By default, the server listens for RCON on port 25575 within the container.
-It can be changed with `RCON_PORT` but only do this if you have a very good reason. **DO NOT change `rcon.port` via `server.properties`** or integrations will break.
+It can be changed with `RCON_PORT` but only do this if you have a very good reason.

+!!! warning

+    **DO NOT** change `rcon.port` via `server.properties`** or integrations will break.

 ### Query